objectbox/objectbox-sync-examples/tasks/server-docker/README.md

-# Using the Sync Server from Docker
+# Sync Server Example: using the ObjectBox Docker image

 The Sync Server is available as a Docker image that can be accessed by requesting a [Sync trial](https://objectbox.io/sync/).
 The team can either provide a,